Hilarioo/Hatchio/README.md

+# Node Hatchio Dev Change Log

+i.
+Change Log
+ii.
+Old Notes

-## notes to everyone :: Aaron
+## Monday, April 12, 2021 :: Aaron

-### Remember to hit `Sign Out` when you first launch the application <- still working on debugging this>
+- Remember to hit `Sign Out` when you first launch the application <- still working on debugging this>

-### Remember to npm run node_hatchio_init im still in process of redesigning db but the previous error shouldnt occur anymore
+- Remember to `npm run node_hatchio_init` im still in process of redesigning db but the previous error shouldnt occur anymore

+---

 #### Please when ready add your teams application URL or IP to the repository description.
 This will help with grading.
 Teams are expected to keep this value up to date.